marxanweb/marxan-server/README.md

 ## Starting automatically

 You can also configure marxan-server to start automatically whenever the server is started.
-For example, on a Google Cloud Platform VM you can use a startup script (/home/<user>/marxan-server/startup.sh) like the following:
+For example, on a Google Cloud Platform VM you can use the startup script (/home/<user>/marxan-server/startup.sh) like the following (replace <user> with your logged in user name):

 ```
 #! /bin/bash